SungRKang/Server-Client/README.md

 # Server-Client
-Simple client that sends files to a server
+Simple client that sends a message to a server

 ## Description of the Project
 #### In this project the student will write a client that sends the string